fiinix/fiinix.github.io/_posts/2013/04/2013-04-21-following-in-the-handsteps-of-greatness-hanna-barbera.md

 date: 2013-04-21T22:12:00+00:00
 author: Carlos
 layout: post
-tags: [Branding, Design, Hanna-Barbera, ]
+tags: [Brand design, Character design, Hanna-Barbera]
-category: personal
+category: Creative
 excerpt: "In which I redesign my own avatar in the style of Hanna-Barbera.  "
 ---
 A few days ago I was sitting around and sketching, trying to flesh out an idea I have for a painting — more on that at a later date — when I found myself sketching something that really had very little to do with the painting.
 But I kind of liked how it looked and the feeling of nostalgia that it woke in me.